lkbtboy/Finterest-Website/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Global crypto prime brokerage business<br> and integrated service provider" image : "images/title.png" content : "Finterest's mission is to channel and structure global<br> resources in regard to blockchain business and digital<br> assets for our clients and help them better the capital<br> allocation strategies and transform their businesses for<br> the upcoming crypto economy."
+  title : "Global  Crypto Prime Brokerage Business And Integrated Service Provider" image : "images/title.png" content : "Finterest's mission is to channel and structure global<br> resources in regard to blockchain business and digital<br> assets for our clients and help them better the capital<br> allocation strategies and transform their businesses for<br> the upcoming crypto economy."
   button: